marcelpetrick/DevNotes/savedForLater.md

 ## Get certified: "Certified Qt and QML Developer"
 https://www.kdab.com/qt-certification/

-## reactiveate and check how to deploy micropython for the ESP32
+## reactivate and check how to deploy microPython for the ESP32
 https://www.bastelgarage.ch/esp32-new-wifi-kit-32-mit-32mbit-flash
 (with Heltec OLED version)